Colgan Air Flight 3407: Final report

-However, Vice Chairman Christopher A. Hart and Board Member Robert L. Sumwalt III did not agree with Hersman regarding the inclusion of fatigue as a contributing factor, on the grounds that evidence was insufficient to support such a conclusion.
-Notably, the same kind of pilot errors and standard operating procedure violations had been found in other accidents where fatigue was not a factor.
+However, NTSB vice chairman Christopher A. Hart and board member Robert L. Sumwalt III did not agree with Hersman regarding the inclusion of fatigue as a contributing factor, believing that evidence was insufficient to support such a conclusion.
+The same type of pilot errors and violations of standard operating procedure had been found in other accidents in which fatigue was not a factor.

 Legacy

 The FAA proposed or implemented several rule changes as a result of the Flight 3407 accident, including: